JanJaapPoos/DRuMFISH/WP2.md

 	An appropriate natural mortality value needs to be selected for the harvest strategy to perform effectively.
 	The method cannot be used as described if selectivity is assumed to be dome-shaped, because fishing mortality will be over-estimated.

-AFMA (Australian Fisheries Management Authority, 2015).
-Harvest Strategy Framework for the southern and eastern scalefish and shark fishery 2009 amended (February 2015).
-Canberra, Australia, 25 pp.
+**AFMA (Australian Fisheries Management Authority, 2015).Harvest Strategy Framework for the southern and eastern scalefish and shark fishery 2009 amended (February 2015).
+Canberra, Australia, 25 pp.**

 Description of the Southern and Eastern Scalefish and Shark Fishery (SESSF) harvest strategy framework (AFMA 2015):
 The SESSF harvest strategy framework aims to manage fish stock sustainably at maximum economic yield (MEY) level.
 The framework was developed in 2005 and comprised 4 tiers with methods depending on the data availability (Wayte, 2009):
 	Tier 1: stock with well established and agreed quantitative stock assessment